-British Virgin Islands law would ordinarily consider the location of a registered certificated security to be the place where the register is located and that of a bearer certificate security to be the place where the certificate is located.
+British Virgin Islands law would ordinarily consider the location of a registered certificated security to be the place where the register is located and that of a bearer certificated security to be the place where the certificate is located.
 For the purposes of determining matters relating to title and jurisdiction, the situs of the ownership of shares, debt obligations or other securities of a BVIBC is the British Virgin Islands (Section 245 of the BVIBC Act).

 In relation to securities held on a fungible basis with a custodian or central or international securities depository, it appears that, consistent with the English law analysis, British Virgin Islands courts will recognise the relevant asset as being coproprietary rights located in the jurisdiction of the depository.
-Although there are no British Virgin Islands decisions which assist on the point we note the changes made in the 13th Edition of Dicey & Morris, The Conflict of Laws, following the Oxford Colloquium, and consider that the likelihood of a British Virgin Islands court adopting the "place of relevant intermediary approach" has significantly increased.
+Although there are no British Virgin Islands decisions which assist on the point we consider that a British Virgin Islands court is likely to adopt the "place of relevant intermediary approach".